Fentanyl: Structure-activity

+Fentanyl analogs

+Fentanyl analogs are types of fentanyl with various chemical modifications on any number of positions of the molecule, but still maintain, or even exceed, its pharmacological effects.
+Many fentanyl analogs are termed "designer drugs" because they are synthesized solely to be used illicitly.
+Carfentanil, a fentanyl analog, has an additional carboxylic acid group attached to the 4 position.
+Carfentanil is 20–30 times as potent as fentanyl and is common in the illicit drug chain.
+The drug is commonly used to tranquilize elephants and other large animals.

 Mechanism of action

 Fentanyl, like other opioids, acts on opioid receptors.
 These receptors are G-protein-coupled receptors, which contain seven transmembrane portions, intracellular loops, extracellular loops, intracellular C-terminus, and extracellular N-terminus.
 The extracellular N-terminus is important in differentiating different types of binding substrates.
-When fentanyl binds, downstream signaling leads to the inhibitory effects, such as decreased cAMP production, decreased calcium ion influx, and increased potassium efflux.
+When fentanyl binds, downstream signaling leads to inhibitory effects, such as decreased cAMP production, decreased calcium ion influx, and increased potassium efflux.
 This inhibits the ascending pathways in the central nervous system to increase pain threshold by changing the perception of pain; this is mediated by decreasing propagation of nociceptive signals, resulting in analgesic effects.

 As a μ-receptor agonist, fentanyl binds 50 to 100 times more potently than morphine.
 It can also bind to the delta and kappa opioid receptors but with a lower affinity.
-It has high lipid solubility, allowing it to more easily penetrate the central nervous system.
-It attenuates "second pain" with primary effects on slow-conducting, unmyelintated C-fibers and is less effective on neuropathic pain and "first pain" signals through small, myelinated A-fibers.
+It has high lipid solubility, allowing it to penetrate more easily the central nervous system.
+It attenuates "second pain" with primary effects on slow-conducting, unmyelinated C-fibers and is less effective on neuropathic pain and "first pain" signals through small, myelinated A-fibers.

 Fentanyl can produce the following clinical effects strongly, through μ-receptor agonism: